vinfreecs/genga/docs/Run.rst

 -----------------------------------------------
 Heliocentric output files can be converted into barycentric output files with the :literal:`ConvertHelioToBarry` tool, located in the :literal:`tools` directory.

+This tool works only in the output format, FormatT = 0, FormatP = 1.
+If a different output format is uses, then the conversion tools should be used to convert before and after this step (:ref:`P1T0_to_P0T1` and :ref:`P0T1_to_P1T0`).

 Compile with typing::

         make